 - legal capacity to enter a binding agreement;

 - financial capacity appropriate for the scale and type of the project;

 - commitment to the Victorian Supplier Code of Conduct; or

 A condition requiring prior work experience in Victoria would discriminate against potential international tender participants and would not be acceptable.

 An open tender is the preferred approach to market under International Agreements.

-Registers used to select participants for Selective Tenders must either be continuously open to new applicants for registration or opened to new applicants at least once every 12 months.
+Registers used to select participants for Selective Tenders must be continuously open to new applicants for registration.

 Note: For the purpose of this guide, Selective Tenders means a competitive tender open only to suppliers on a register of pre-qualified suppliers.